DimitarKirilov/hackAUBG-3/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Prerequisites

+All you need to set up the project is Node.js and npm.
+Install them from here (https://nodejs.org/en/)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install all dependencies required for the project.

 ### `npm start`